About

 ELIZABETH PRICE, EXECUTIVE DIRECTOR

 Elizabeth Price, MBA, CAE, has been working in association management since 2000, and has spent over 20 years in Executive Management.
-She earned an MBA in Marketing from the Anderson School of Management at the University of New Mexico (UNM – Go LOBOS!) after completing a Bachelor’s Degree in Fine Arts with a focus on photography and ceramics.
+She earned an MBA in Marketing from the University of New Mexico (UNM – Go LOBOS!) after completing a Bachelor’s Degree in Fine Arts with a focus on photography and ceramics.
 She completed her Association Executive Certificate (CAE) in 2011.

 In 2020, the Museum Store Association retained Elizabeth as their Executive Director where she quickly became versed in the world of nonprofit retail management.
 She has guided the association through its pandemic recovery, increasing their annual gross revenue over 75% and increasing membership 22%.
 She recently received the 2022 MSA Service Award recognizing these efforts.
 She has spoken both in the US and abroad on various nonprofit subjects, and is quoted for her innovative use of assets in the bestselling book Road to Relevance: 5 Strategies for Competitive Associations.